ietf-wg-idr/RFC4271bis/rfc4271bis.md

 received.

 > The Attribute Type Code octet contains the Attribute Type Code.
-Currently defined Attribute Type Codes are discussed in Section 5.
+Currently defined Attribute Type Codes are discussed in {{pathattributes}}.

 > If the Extended Length bit of the Attribute Flags octet is set to 0, the third octet of the Path Attribute contains the length